go-pkgz/enum/README.md

 - All possible names slice (`StatusNames`)
 - Public constants for each value (`StatusActive`, `StatusInactive`, etc.)

-Additionally, if the `-getter` flag is set, a getter function (`GetStatus`) will be generated.
-This function allows retrieving an enum value by its raw integer value.
+Additionally, if the `-getter` flag is set, a getter function (`GetStatusByID`) will be generated.
+This function allows retrieving an enum element using its raw integer ID.

 ### Case Sensitivity